 Type 7s are driven by a core fear of being trapped, limited, or experiencing emotional pain.
 Their core desire is for freedom, happiness, and exciting experiences.

 For Alex, this manifests in her relentless pursuit of new projects and opportunities.
-Her workdays likely involve podcast preparation, business strategy for The Unwell Network, social media engagement with the “Daddy Gang,” and planning for future ventures.
+Her workdays likely involve podcast preparation, business strategy for The Unwell Network, managing the new creative agency, and planning future ventures.

 Even her approach to wellness reflects this Type 7 flexibility.
-In a revealing interview with People magazine, Alex shared that her health routine changes daily – sometimes focused on fitness and hydration, other times much less structured.
+In interviews, Alex has shared that her health routine changes daily – sometimes focused on fitness and hydration, other times much less structured.

 Her most famous wellness quirk?
 She doesn't wash her face – preferring toners like Paula's Choice Resist Advanced Replenishing Toner instead.
 This unconventional approach perfectly captures her resistance to rigid routines.